onqtam/headjack/docs/quotes_and_notes/skip_in_search/TRIAGE.md

 Dmt is the holy spirit - they dont call it the spirit molecule without reason or 5meo the god molecule I began talking to him - idk if anyone is really listening, but i don’t know that nobody is listening either.
 And the more I talk to him - the more I think about him and the more real he becomes.
 It felt like there was some kind of presence - i’ve never felt that during any trip and this happened 1-2 hours after i had smoked anything
-I believe that once every few thousand years comes along someone with divine inspiration and changes the world forever I believe that belief and love are the most powerful forces in the universe when you're dogmatic you're disrespecting god - you're against him - you're hindering his ability to know more by limiting your own growth of knowledge - which is the whole point of the simulation! the result is the point!
+I believe that once every few thousand years comes along someone with divine inspiration and changes the world forever - someone larger than life
+I believe that belief and love are the most powerful forces in the universe when you're dogmatic you're disrespecting god - you're against him - you're hindering his ability to know more by limiting your own growth of knowledge - which is the whole point of the simulation! the result is the point!
 I know - this is crazy, right?! imagine how I felt when I had this thought - meaning that god told me that I was him